 Graduate Certificate in the Engaged & Public Humanities (Non-Credit)

-Applications for the 2021 program are open!
+Applications for the 2022 program will open soon!

 Join us for a packed schedule of lectures and workshops led by faculty active in the engaged and public humanities; site visits to the Library of Congress, the Aspen Institute, and the Council of Graduate Schools; an intensive ImaginePhD employment preparation workshop; the Humanities Professionals Showcase where you will meet and network with over 25 local humanities PhDs in diverse careers; and the opportunity to develop and showcase your own public humanities project.